one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 04a7dbf0c0e3   postgres:14.1-alpine              "docker-entrypoint.s…"   4 minutes ago    Up 4 minutes    5432/tcp                 student-grading-db
 ```

-If application failed to start, you can still figure why it fails by executing the below command:
+If the application failed to start, you can still figure out why it fails by executing the below command:
 > $ docker logs --follow `<container-name>`

-Take actions according to the logs.
+Take action according to the logs.

-Now, while the application is up and running inside docker, make the changes to code base, then you
+Now, while the application is up and running inside docker, make the changes to the code base, then you
 would that application running inside docker should restart automatically.

 You can also set a debug point, and hit an API that goes to that debug point using Postman, you can see you'll be redirected to IntelliJ and debug your code.